 Keeping in Touch in Taiwan

-Keeping in touch in Taiwan is easy given the country's fast, reliable Internet.
+Keeping in touch in Taiwan is easy given the country's fast and reliable internet.
 There is free Wi-Fi in many coffee shops, restaurants and public spaces such as metro stations.
 ADSL lines are also reliable.

 The media industry is free and highly competitive, with an abundance of radio, cable television and newspaper choices, including English-medium sources.